helium/HIP/XXXX-subdao-onboarding-fees.md

 - Existing and future IOT and MOBILE Hotspot owners, who are affected by the clarification of fees and the MOBILE DAO Utility Score.
 - MOBILE Hotspot manufacturers, who may need to budget for onboarding fees as decided by the MOBILE subDAO.
-- Anyone designing a future subDAO.
+- Anyone contributing to the design of the MOBILE subDAO or a future subDAO.

 # Detailed Explanation